-The beginning of continental rifting in the Gulf of Aden is only approximately known (Bosworth et al., 2005).
-Estimates mainly rely on the dating of sedimentary sequences, and no recent data were published.
-The evidence of rift initiation was summarized by Bosworth et al. (2005).
-Various sedimentary indications, including onshore outcrops in Yemen (Watchorn et al., 1998) and in Oman (Roger et al., 1989) and offshore wells (Hughes et al., 1991), suggest that rifting in the central and eastern Gulf of Aden began at early to mid-Oligocene, within the Rupelian, i.e., 33.9 - 27.8 Ma.
+The beginning of continental rifting in the Gulf of Aden relies on the dating of sedimentary sequences, published in the 90's (see Bosworth et al., 2005 for a review).
+Onshore outcrops in Yemen (Watchorn et al., 1998) and in Oman (Roger et al., 1989) and offshore wells (Hughes et al., 1991), suggest that rifting in the central and eastern Gulf of Aden began at early to mid-Oligocene, within the Rupelian (33.9 - 27.8 Ma).
 Syn-rift sediments from the central Yemeni margins indicate that rift flank uplift occurred before any significant regional extension.
 The continental rifting climax is estimated between 20 and 18 Ma (Watchorn et al., 1998).
 Radiometric dating indicates that the margins became stable already in the Early Miocene (Bosworth et al., 2005), and rift-to-drift transition is interpreted to occur between ~21.1 and ~17.4 Ma (Watchorn et al., 1998).
-The seafloor spreading center in the Gulf of Aden is developed along most of its length and is connected to the midocean ridge in the Indian Ocean through the Sheba Ridge (Gillard et al., 2021).
-In the central Gulf of Aden, magnetic isochrons suggest opening rates of ~27 mm/yr prior to 11 Ma, and a slowdown after 11 Ma (Fig. 4).
-Chron 5C (purple stripes in Fig. 3; 16.0 Ma) is present along the Gulf of Aden up to the Shukra al Sheik discontinuity (Fournier et al., 2010).
-This implies that the spreading center developed rapidly, perhaps instantaneously, in geological time scales, covering a distance of more than 700 km in less than 1.5 Ma.

-This fast propagation ceased at the Shukra al Sheik discontinuity (Fig. 3).
-The youngest magnetic isochrons (2A, 2.6 Ma) are recognized up to longitude 43.9°E in the eastern Gulf of Tadjoura, ~150 km west to the Shukra al Sheik discontinuity, indicating that along this segment, the ridge propagated westward at an average rate of ~11 mm/yr, in the last 16 Ma.
+The seafloor spreading center in the Gulf of Aden is developed along most of its length and is connected to the mid-ocean ridge in the Indian Ocean through the Sheba Ridge (Gillard et al., 2021).
+In the central Gulf of Aden, magnetic isochrons suggest opening rates of ~27 mm/a prior to 11 Ma, and a slowdown after 11 Ma (Fig. 4).
+Chron 5C (purple stripes in Fig. 3; 16.0 Ma) is present along the Gulf of Aden up to the Shukra al Sheik discontinuity (Fig. 3; Fournier et al., 2010).
+This implies that the spreading center developed very rapidly, spreading over more than 700 km in less than 1.5 Ma.
+This fast propagation ceased at the Shukra al Sheik discontinuity.
+The youngest magnetic isochrons (2A, 2.6 Ma) are recognized up to longitude 43.9°E in the eastern Gulf of Tadjoura, ~150 km west to the Shukra al Sheik discontinuity, indicating that along this segment, the ridge propagated westward at an average rate of ~11 mm/a, in the last 16 Ma.
 Within the Gulf of Tadjoura, no direct evidence of oceanic spreading was reported to our best knowledge.